 \subsection{Metric Comparison and Analysis}

-\textbf{Experimental Setup.} We evaluate multiple mid-training checkpoints from both MoE-S and MoE-L models across 32K and 128K context phases.
+\textbf{Experimental Setup.} We evaluate multiple mid-training checkpoints from both MoE-A3B and MoE-A26B models across 32K and 128K context phases.
 For each checkpoint, we perform SFT using over 10,000 SWE-related trajectories for 3 epochs.
 To ensure robustness, the downstream performance on \textsc{SWE-bench-Verified} is reported as the Pass@1 score, averaged over three independent evaluation runs to guarantee the statistical reliability of the results.